Lesterpaintstheworld/terminal-velocity/integration_opportunities.md

   - Analyze economic frameworks and societal implications to enhance narrative coherence.
   - Incorporate sensory details to immerse readers in the world and its complexities.
   - Highlight the contrasts between different societal responses to AI integration.
+  - Ensure that world-building elements reflect the societal implications of AI and UBC.
+  - Analyze economic frameworks and societal implications to enhance narrative coherence.
+  - Incorporate sensory details to immerse readers in the world and its complexities.
+  - Highlight the contrasts between different societal responses to AI integration.

 - **Research Integration**:
   - Cross-reference findings from research documents with narrative elements to maintain technical accuracy.
+  - Incorporate economic theories into character dialogues and plot developments to enhance realism.
+  - Validate the accuracy and relevance of sociological research within the narrative context.
+  - Ensure that all technical details align with the latest research to avoid inconsistencies.
+  - Document sources of inspiration and research findings for transparency and future reference.
   - Incorporate economic theories into character dialogues and plot developments to enhance realism.
   - Validate the accuracy and relevance of sociological research within the narrative context.
   - Ensure that all technical details align with the latest research to avoid inconsistencies.